CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/storage-class/OpenEBS.md

 TAGS=:systemd:
 ```

 :round_pushpin: Let's prepare the Custom Resource

-The block device name is by convention the `blockdevice`-UUID
+The block device name is by convention the string `blockdevice`-`UUID` that can be taken from the `DEVLINKS` field above

 ```
 $ kubectl apply -n openebs -f - <<EOF